Israel-Hamas war latest: Hezbollah fires more than 50 rockets, hitting Israeli-annexed Golan Heights

 “The vessel reports being not under command,” the UKMTO said, likely meaning it lost all power.
 “No casualties reported.”

-The Houthis did not immediately claim the attack, though it can take them hours or even days before their acknowledge one of their assaults.
+The Houthis did not immediately claim the attack, though it can take them hours or even days before they acknowledge one of their assaults.

 TEL AVIV, Israel — Defense Minister Yoav Gallant says Israel’s military is shifting its attention from Gaza to the border with Lebanon.